-Virgin Games is a bit unique among online casinos as it is one of the first to come from a major company not previously affiliated with gaming.
+Virgin Games is a bit unique among the best au online casinos as it is one of the first to come from a major company not previously affiliated with gaming.
 Originally established in 2003 by Richard Branson’s Virgin Group, the gaming operation was sold to Gamesys in 2013 with a license to continue using the Virgin Games brand.

 At this time Virgin Games is mostly focused on slots, with 30 varieties offered.
 The selection of other games is a bit on the thin side at this point.
 Single deck or multi-hand blackjack, roulette, hi-lo, bingo, and a handful of video poker types are the only other options.
 One unique offering is their Monopoly five-reel slot, which is the only authorized Monopoly slot online.